By: LOUIS SPANIAS, Sustainability Program Manager

 I think we can all agree that the holiday season is one of the most exciting and enjoyable parts of the year.
 The semester draws to a close: classes are over, finals are done, and so we can return to our families and friends at home to rest (and of course, eat), even if just for a little while.

 While I encourage you all to relax, I ask that you will remember that even during the holidays, one can still be mindful about the environment!
 The holiday season can be a highly wasteful one: from the wrapping and packaging of gifts to the use of large amounts of heat and energy, we tend to use and waste a little more than we realize.
-In the spirit of this month’s theme at the Hixon Center, energy, I would like to offer you a few tips and reminders about how you can still go green before you leave for the semester and while you’re on your break:
+I would like to offer you a few tips and reminders about how you can still go green before you leave for the semester and while you’re on your break:

 Before You Leave…